ChanglongLing/changlongling.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm **Changlong Ling**, a first-year PhD student in the [Interdisciplinary PhD Program in Urban Design and Planning](https://sites.uw.edu/urbdpphd/) at the **_University of Washington, Seattle_**, advised by Prof. [Qing Shen](https://urbdp.be.uw.edu/people/qing-shen/).
-I'm interested in developing artificial intelligence algorithms and statistical/data science methods to support the integration of automated vehicles and digital technologies into urban mobility systems.
-My research seeks to enhance the economic effectiveness, systematic smartness, and environmental sustainability of future transportation, ultimately informing more equitable public policies.

 Before coming to UW, I earned a master's degree in Urban Planning from Peking University, as well as dual bachelor's degrees in Economics and Urban Planning from Wuhan University.
 I have led several urban and transportation planning projects that have been implemented in cities such as Wuhan, Xuchang, Suizhou, Dongguan, and Heyuan.

-I view planning as a shared endeavor.
-I enjoy working collaboratively to address real-world challenges in urban and transportation development, and to create lasting value for marginalized communities and those who dream of a smarter city.
+I view planning as a shared endeavor and enjoy working collaboratively to address real-world challenges.
 If you are interested in my work, feel free to reach out :)

 Research Interests
 -----
-**Urban Artificial Intelligence (AI)**: My work centers on developing responsible, explainable, and generative AI algorithms to support urban governance in smart cities.
+**Urban Artificial Intelligence (AI)**: I’m interested in developing AI algorithms and statistical/data science methods to support the integration of automated vehicles and digital technologies into urban mobility systems.
+Responsible, Explainable, and Generative AI is utilized to support urban governance in smart cities by enhancing the economic effectiveness, systematic smartness, and environmental sustainability of future transportation, ultimately informing more equitable public policies.
 Research topics include, but are not limited to:
 - **Automated and Sustainable Transportation**: Autonomous Vehicles for Public Transit, Transportation Decarbonization & Traffic Safety
 - **Digital Economy and Smart Cities**: Remote Work, Urban Sustainability, Transit-Oriented Development & Urban Networks
 - **Machine Learning and Causal Inference**: Causal Machine Learning, (Spatial) Econometrics & Optimization